click2cloud-amodi/Link_Chatbot/README.md

 ## Configuration
 - `FAISS_DB_DIR`: Directory to save or load the FAISS vector database.
-- `Internal_links.txt`: File containing URLs to scrape.
+- `Sugarcane_links.txt`: File containing URLs to scrape.
 - `MAX_RETRIES` and `RETRY_DELAY`: Configure retry attempts for failed network requests.

 ## Notes
 1. Ensure the URLs provided are accessible and contain sufficient text content.
-2. Internal links are filtered to exclude image files (e.g., `.jpg`, `.png`).
-3. Processing large websites with many links may take significant time and resources.
+2. Processing large websites with many links may take significant time and resources.